Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Definition of environment

 \section{Definition of environment}

-To define a cosmological environment, we use the the \texttt{pycosmommf} code for cosmic structure identification \citep{Sunseri2022}.
+The cosmic web classification used in this work is based on the eigenvalue analysis of the Hessian matrix of the smoothed density field, $\mathcal{H}_{ij} = \partial^2 \delta / \partial x_i \partial x_j$, evaluated at each point in the field.
+The eigenvalues $\lambda_i$ are then used to define to determine the local geometry of the region, with: $\lambda_1 < 0$ correspond to a sheet or wall, $\lambda_1 <0$; $\lambda_2 < 0$ for a filament, and $\lambda_1 <0$; $\lambda_2 < 0$; $\lambda_3 < 0$ for a cluster or node.
+Non-collapsing regions are classified as void structures.
+This approach provides a physically motivated decomposition of the large-scale structure into individual environments \citep{Hahn2007,ForeroRomero2009,Cautun2013}.
+To define these cosmological environments, we use the the \texttt{pycosmommf} code for cosmic structure identification \citep{Sunseri2022}.
 This algorithm is based on the \texttt{NEXUS+} code \citep{Cautun2013}, which applies a multi-scale morphological filter to a smoothed density field for Hessian matrix computation.
 More details about \texttt{pycosmommf} can be found in \citep{Sunseri2022,Sunseri2025}.
 By sorting the eigenvalues of the Hessian matrix of the field $\rho$ at every location $\rho_i$, an environment is defined as part of a cosmological structure.
 These are nodes (all positive eigenvalues), filaments (2 positive eigenvalues), walls (1 positive) and voids (all negatives).
-We use a fix comoving size of $L_{\rm cell} = 2.\, {\rm Mpc}\ h^{-1}$ to define a CIC density counting the number of massive particles from the simulation inside the cell, such as \(\rho_{i} = N_i / L_{\rm cell}^3\), with $N_i$ the number of particles inside the $i$-cell.
+We use a fix comoving size of $L_{\rm cell} = 2.19\, {\rm Mpc}\ h^{-1}$ to define a CIC density counting the number of massive particles from the simulation inside the cell, such as \(\rho_{i} = N_i / L_{\rm cell}^3\), with $N_i$ the number of particles inside the $i$-cell.
 This value is selected to obtain a notion of environment in a non-linear scale similar to the definition of "small-scale" from \cite{Sunseri2025}.
-We show the classification obtained by \texttt{pycosmommf} in Figure~\ref{fig:SimEnvNexus}, where we compare a slice of GR and F5 simulation with $\Delta Z = 10.97\, {\rm Mpc}\ h^{-1}$.
+We note that both the cosmic-web classification and the resulting marked correlation function may depend to some degree on this smoothing choice.
+A systematic exploration of the robustness of our conclusions with respect to the smoothing scale is beyond the scope of this work and is left for future analysis.
+We show the classification obtained by \texttt{pycosmommf} in Figure~\ref{fig:SimEnvNexus}, where we compare a slice of the F5 simulation with $\Delta Z = 10.97\, {\rm Mpc}\ h^{-1}$.
 We paint the individual cells using this classification, to highlight the different structures.
-Even though simulations are quite identical as they run from the same initial seeds \citep{Arnold:2019}, differences can be found by looking at different structures.
-For example, filaments (green structures) can be perceived thinner in F5 simulations, whereas nodes will be unmodified due to the nature of $f(R)$ gravity, screened in high-density regions.
 Once the cosmological structures are identified we will define a halo environment as the region where the halo lives with density $\rho_i$ and labelled by the respective cosmological structure.
 We also show the distribution of densities in Figure~\ref{fig:dn_dlogrho}, which compares the density values of GR and F5 simulations per structures.
 A small enhancement of low-$\rho$ values can be observed in the F5 simulation in filament, wall, and void environments, which is consistent with a fifth force enhancing the regions where the fifth force enhances gravity in MG models.
 All the other density values, for screened structures remain mostly unaffected.